 The impact of the archive reduction can be seen in Fig. 4 for the 2Z method and in Fig. 5 for the 2Z-2MI method.
 As expected, a loss of performance could be observed for each station, except for that of Aigle, which seemed relatively indifferent to this change.
 This loss was globally significant, with up to -1.89 points for Visp and the 2Z method.

-2.2 Influence on the analogy criterion
+2.2 Influence of MTW on the analogy criterion

 2.2.1 Changes in the atmospheric circulation analogy